-How To Create Heatmaps in Excel [4 steps]
+How to Create Heatmaps in Excel [4 Short Steps]

-Analysts use heatmaps to analyze the magnitude of an event by visual cues.
-A data visualization technique, heatmaps are utilized to derive quick interpretations of the intensity of the event and do course-corrections accordingly.
+Analysts use heatmaps to analyze the magnitude of an event using visual cues.
+A data visualization technique, heatmaps are utilized to derive quick interpretations of the intensity of an event and do course-corrections accordingly.

 There are quite a few efficient ways to generate a heatmap, such as using readily available free heatmap generators or integrated analytical tools.
-Microsoft Excel is another great option to explore.
+Microsoft Excel or Google Sheets is another great option to explore.

-When using Excel, you can either create a heatmap by manually coloring each cell depending on its value or enter a smart formula/function to do all the taxing work for you.
+When using Excel or Google Sheets, you can either create a heatmap by manually coloring each cell depending on its value or enter a smart formula/function to do all the taxing work for you.
 We’d suggest you use the latter method to create a heatmap.

-Let’s consider the dataset extracted from the above represented COVID-19 globally registered cases as an example to learn how to create a heatmap using an Excel function – apply Conditional Formatting.
+Let’s consider the dataset extracted from the above represented COVID-19 globally registered cases as an example to learn how to create a heatmap using the function – apply Conditional Formatting.

-Enter the necessary data in an Excel sheet.
+Enter the necessary data in a new sheet.
 We entered the data above.

 Select the dataset for which you want to generate a heatmap.
 In this case, it would be B2 through D19.

-In our case, we’ve used the first option where cells with high values are colored in green and ones with low value in red.
+In our case, we’ve used the first option where cells with high values are colored in green and ones with low values in red.

 Note: Use a color scheme that best matches your data interpretation needs.